gravitational/gravity/docs/6.x/pack.md

       baseImage: custom-planet:1.0.0
 ```

-When building a cluster image, `tele build` will discover `custom-planet:1.0.0`
+When building a Cluster Image, `tele build` will discover `custom-planet:1.0.0`
 Docker image and vendor it along with other dependencies.
 During the cluster
 installation all nodes with the role `worker` will use the custom "planet" Docker
 image instead of the default one.